 The Company is an exploration stage mining company involved in the exploration and development of mineral properties in Mexico.
-The Company is classified as a Tier One issuer on the TSX Venture Exchange ("TSX-V") and its common shares are listed and trade under the symbol "KTN".
-The management and technical team have extensive experience in mineral exploration, development and mining, public company management and operations and Canadian venture capital markets.
+The Company is classified as a Tier One issuer on the TSX Venture Exchange ("TSX-V") and its common shares are listed and trade under the symbol "KTN" and the OTCQX under the symbol "KOOYF".
+The management and technical team have extensive experience in mineral exploration, development and mining, public company management, operations and Canadian venture capital markets.